Advanced Technology Used

 Optical Coherence Tomography (OCT)

-An OCT scan is a noninvasive, painless test.
-It is performed in about 10 minutes right in our office.
-Feel free to contact our office to inquire about an OCT at your next appointment.
+An OCT scan is a non-invasive, painless test that takes only 10 minutes to complete.
+We invite you to contact our office to inquire about getting an OCT at your next appointment

 Visual Field Testing

 As you read the words on this page, how much can you see out of the corners of your eyes?
 Can you see what's happening around you?

 Your visual field refers to how wide of an area your eye can see when you concentrate on a single point.
 Visual field testing allows your eye doctor to determine how much vision you have in either eye, and how much vision loss may have occurred over time.